Sophie Ingle: International career

 Ingle was called-up to represent Wales at Under-17 level, and later rose to captain the Under-19 squad.
 Ingle won her first senior cap for Wales in a 2–1 World Cup qualifying defeat to Azerbaijan, played in Baku on 28 October 2009.

 In December 2011, Ingle was named in the preliminary Team GB squad for the 2012 Olympics.
 She won her 50th cap for Wales in July 2014, during a 1–1 friendly draw with Scotland in Dumfries.

 Wales manager Jayne Ludlow named Ingle the new national team captain ahead of the 2015 Istria Cup, replacing Jess Fishlock who was surprisingly dropped from the squad.

 On 22 September 2020, Ingle played her 100th match for Wales against Norway during the UEFA Women's Euro 2021 qualifiers.
 On 27 May 2021 it was announced that Ingle had been selected as the only Welsh player in the Great Britain women's Olympic football team for the 2020 Olympics.

+In April 2024, Ingle stood down as Wales captain after nine years in the role.

+Sophie suffered an ACL injury in September 2024 and missed the UEFA Women's Euro play off qualifiers as well as being unable to play at club level.
+Despite this, Ingle was named in Wales' squad for UEFA Women's Euro 2025.